Last Will and Testament

 Testamentary Trust Bequests

-You can include a trust within the last will and testament so you can hold assets you bequest in that trust for later distribution.
+You can include a Maryland testamentary trust within the last will and testament so you can hold assets you bequest in trusts for later distribution.
 You may choose to do this for many reasons your Maryland estate attorney may suggest.

 You may do this for tax purposes, protecting the recipient from receiving it all at one time, or to benefit multiple generations.
 Last wills and testaments commonly include one or more testamentary trusts.